 The J.F.
 Kennedy Civic Arena is one of the City of Rome’s most popular venues.
-Originally constructed in 1963 - and renovated in 2008 - the arena hosts numerous figure skating and ice hockey events, as well as learn to skate programs for youths.
+Construction began in 1963 and was completed in 1964. – Renovation on the arena started in 2008 - the arena hosts numerous figure skating and ice hockey events, as well as learn to skate programs for youths.
 The J.F.
 Kennedy Civic Arena is also home to the Rome Free Academy Varsity Hockey Team, which plays its home games at the 1,200-seat facility.

 The J.F.
 Kennedy Civic Arena is located at 500 W. Embargo St. in the City of Rome.
 It is co-located with the Municipal Pool.

 The John F. Kennedy Civic Arena is a regional facility, which is used primarily for ice hockey and figure skating form October through March.
-The primary users are the Ford Stanwix Hockey Association, a not-for-profit youth hockey organization; Rome Free Academy; Rome Catholic High School; a local figure skating club; and various local groups and organizations as well as the general public.
+The primary users are RYHA also known as Rome Grizzlies, a not-for-profit youth hockey organization; Rome Free Academy; a local figure skating club; and various local groups and organizations as well as the general public.

-Recently, design work began on a Phase II of improvements to the facility, specifically the warming room and concession area, that will allow for more and better off-season use of the facility, including usage by teens and seniors.
+In 2011, Phase II of the renovation project was completed.
+Improvements to the facility, specifically the warming room and concession area, allow for more and better off-season use of the facility, including usage by teens and seniors.

-The Kennedy Arena recently completed a renovation program (Phase I) in 2009, which included renovations to the ice surface and refrigeration equipment as well as all of the facility's major systems (heating, plumbing, electrical, etc.).
-The project also included the construction of four new locker rooms as well as new bleacher seating and extended the ice surace 15-feet to a standard dimension of 85 feet x 200 feet.
+The Kennedy Arena renovation program (Phase I) which was completed in 2009, included renovations to the ice surface and refrigeration equipment as well as all of the facility's major systems (heating, plumbing, electrical, etc.).
+The project also included the construction of four new locker rooms as well as new bleacher seating and extended the ice surface 15-feet to a standard dimension of 85 feet x 200 feet.
 The shell of the building remains relatively unchanged from its original construction in 1963.

-The development of Municipal Pool included a standard-size recreational swimming pool; two water play slides; and a bathhouse with restrooms.
+The development of Municipal Pool included a standard-size recreational swimming pool; one slide; and a bathhouse with restrooms.